HananChehaitly/coding_exercise/README.md

 Solved in **Python**.

-## recursion_exercise
+## recursion_problem

-Given a Json object with unknown length or exact form but can contain Json objects and in some of them we might find an attribute price.
+Given a associative arrray with unknown length or exact form but can contain associative arrrays as values and in some of them we might find a "price" key.
-Sum up the prices in the given object.
+Sum up the prices in the given array.

 Solved in **PHP**.